What is bounce rate?

 2) Pique your shoppers’ interest with product recommendations

 Your shoppers are busy people with places to go and competitor sites to browse.
 Make their lives easier by helping them find products, services and trips that will resonate with them, without having to waste precious time browsing through every inch of your store and thus lower your website's bounce rate.

-A great way to do this is with product recommendations.
-If the visitor in question is brand new to your site, you can personalize recommendations based on contextual data, such as location, or use personification tools such as Fresh Relevance’s Price Affinity Predictor, which allows you to identify the desired price for new visitors who haven’t interacted with your website yet and display relevant recommendations using those insights.
+A great way reduce your website page's bounce rate is with product recommendations.
+If the visitor in question is brand new to your site, you can personalize recommendations based on contextual data, such as location, or use personification tools such as Fresh Relevance’s Price Affinity Predictor, hich allows you to identify the desired price for new visitors who haven't interacted with your website yet and display relevant recommendations using those insights.

 For returning shoppers, you can use past purchase and browse data to personalize the product recommendations they see.
-1 in 4 shoppers want retailers to make it easy for them to discover more products they might like, so it pays to personalize those recommendations as much as possible to keep shoppers interested.
+1 in 4 shoppers want retailers to make it easy for them to discover more products they might like, so it pays to personalize those recommendations as much as possible to keep shoppers interested and reduce bounce rates.

 Rip Curl looks at the shopper's product purchase history, and compares it with other shoppers who've viewed those products, using machine learning to recommend the most likely eventual purchases.
 The company boosts click-through rates by using the heading ‘Recommended for you' to signal to shoppers that these are items specifically chosen for them.